hyrise/sql-parser/README.md

 This is a SQL Parser for C++.
 It parses the given SQL query into C++ objects.
-It has been developed for integration in [Hyrise](https://github.com/hyrise/hyrise), but can be used in other environments as well.
+It has been developed for integration in [Hyrise](https://github.com/hyrise/hyrise), but can be used perfectly well in other environments as well.

 In March 2015 we've also written a short paper outlining discussing some development details and the integration into our database Hyrise.
 You can find the paper [here](http://torpedro.com/paper/HyriseSQL-03-2015.pdf).

 ## Usage

-**Note:** You can also find the description of an example program at this [blog post](http://torpedro.github.io/tech/c++/sql/parser/2016/02/27/c++-sql-parser.html).
+**Note:** You can also find a detailed usage description at this [blog post](http://torpedro.github.io/tech/c++/sql/parser/2016/02/27/c++-sql-parser.html).

 **Requirements:**
  * gcc 4.8+ (or clang 3.4+)